 Serviced offices appear expensive when you compare them literally.
 But that’s like comparing an apple with an apple pie.
 The apple is going to be cheaper but that’s because it doesn’t have all the ingredients used in the apple pie.
 The apple pie is complete.
 It’s ready for you to eat.
 Plus it’s more tempting.

 At your first glance of the price, you might be tempted to just go with a regular office.
 But serviced offices don’t just charge for space and the location, the charges include all the amenities and infrastructure.
 This includes office furniture, maintenance, air conditioning, electricity, water, the internet, cleaning crew, security etc. So, when you pay for serviced office, you get the entire package.
 You can shift in the very next day and go to work.

 I would go completely against the grain and claim that serviced offices are in fact, more affordable than regular offices.
 You don’t go about designing your office.
 You don’t have to buy furniture or other office equipment.
 They are already there in serviced offices.

 Also, when you need additional office equipment for a part-time or a one-time gig, you don’t have to buy the equipment.
 You can just rent it from your serviced office provider.
 Return it after you have used and only pay for the one time use.

 Are Serviced Offices worth it?

 Decide for yourself, after I lay down the benefits of a serviced office:

 - Low start-up costs: Serviced offices are available for short term lease, even as low as three months.
 With a serviced office, you don’t have to invest in buying your own furniture, office equipment, and additional employees to complete the office.

-- Prime Location: Most serviced offices are located in the hub of the business district.
+- Prime Location: Most serviced offices in Dubai are located in the hub of the business district.
 The prime location gives you maximum

 - No Additional Cost: If you opt for a regular office, you will have to pay your own utility bills, taxes, internet charges etc. All this is inclusive in your serviced office contract.